McMaster-University-Library/Digital-Archive-Tools/README.md

 ### Tool: GA_Filter.py

-Using Python 2.7.8, the contents within Google_Analytics_API_Python_Client pulls Google Analytics query data directly into Excel to write a CSV file containing the Google Analytics data.
-The script GA_Filter.py performs a query to report the page title, number of users, number of page views, a collection or item flag, identifier, and parent directory for each web page in the Maps collection of McMaster's Digital Archives.
-In addition, the same information is gathered for the multiple time periods of the last 30 days, the last 7 days, and the last day.
-The script GA_CreateReport.py transforms this data into a readable csv format, with outputs including both an 'all objects' analytics report labelled GA_Report(Date Created) and an analytics report for the collections within the Digital Archive labelled GA_CollectionsReport(Date Created).
+Using Python 2.7.8, this script performs a Google Analytics query to obtain the page title, number of users, and number of page views for each MacRepo ID within the Library's Maps Collections.
+This data is stored in a temporary output file in CSV, labelled GA_Data.csv.

 ### Tool: GA_CreateReport.py

+Using Python 2.7.8, Google Analytics data in GA_Data.csv is parsed and formatted into a readable CSV format.
+Additional information for each web page is also appended, including a sub-collection or item flag, identifier, and parent directory for each MacRepo ID of the Library's Maps Collections.
+Two output Google Analytics Report files are created; one for  all sub-collections and items within the Library's Map Collections labelled GA_ReportYYYYMMDD and one for the top-level sub-collections within the Library's Map Collections labelled GA_CollectionsReportYYYYMMDD, with YYYYMMDD as the report creation date.
+With batch files then created for 7daysAgo, 30daysAgo, and 365daysAgo web data time spans, Windows Task Scheduler was set up to run a 30daysAgo and 365daysAgo report at the end of every month.
+Note that each of these scripts take a minimum of 24 hours or more to run.
+For this reason, each script is scheduled at least two days apart from the other.

+### A Guide to The Project's Initial Creation

 The following instructions are a guide on how to first set-up Python and the Google Analytics reporting API, then edit the Python scripts within this folder to create a CSV report on the reported data.